 This test is more commonly used than CK-MB because it more specifically shows heart

 damage.
-The cardiac troponin level is the considered the best way to detect heart
+The cardiac troponin level is considered the best way to detect a heart attack

-attack because it is more sensitive and more specific than CK-MB markers.
+because it is more sensitive and more specific than CK-MB.

-Your provider may also order an electrocardiogram, or ECG, to measure electrical activity
+Your provider may also order an electrocardiogram (ECG) to measure electrical activity

 in your heart and help diagnose a heart attack.

 Test results may vary depending on your age, gender, health history, and other things.

 Your test results may be different depending on the lab used.
 They may not mean you

 have a problem.
 Ask your healthcare provider what your test results mean for you.